A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Conclusions

 Our results are consistent with other widely used crustal EoSs such as DH.
-Comparing their EoS with the results we obtain using the SLy4 Skyrme (as used in DH), with the baseline surface parameters, shows that DH obtain a larger $r_{\rm C}$ (still within our overall baseline region) and $Z$, suggesting that DH used lower values for the surface symmetry energy.
+Comparing their EoS with the results we obtain using the SLy4 Skyrme (as used in DH), with the baseline surface parameters, shows that DH obtain a larger $r_{\rm C}$ (still within our overall baseline region) and $Z$.
+Additionally, DH predicts no pasta, whereas we obtain a sizable pasta region for the same Skyrme parameterization and the baseline surface parameters.
+This suggests that DH obtained a stiffer surface energy at low proton fractions than our baseline surface energy, and emphasizes the sensitivity of the CLDM to this high isospin asymmetry surface behavior.
+Without knowing the exact parameters used in that model, however, we are confined to speculation.

-Thus, in order to constrain the crust composition and transition properties further, we believe the most urgent work must be done in constraining the PNM EoS, through microscopic calculations such as those discussed in section III (GCR, HS, SP) and the surface tension of nuclear clusters at low proton fraction.

-We have shown that properties of the crust important in calculating the hydrodynamics and thermodynamics of neutron stars (e.g. shear modulus), as well as the thickness, mass and moment of inertia fractions of the crust, are sensitive to the EoS of uniform, neutron rich matter, especially the symmetry energy (its absolute value at saturation and the shape of the symmetry energy function with density), and, relatedly, the PNM EoS, and also to the surface tension at low proton fractions.
-Coupled with the sensitivity of global neutron star properties to the same EoS properties, models of phenomena with potentially observable signatures such as oscillations, heating and cooling, crustal deformations and the dynamical couplings between crust and core can be quite sensitive to the symmetry energy and PNM EoS, sensitivities that only appear significant when crust and core descriptions are consistent \cite{Gearheart2011}.
-To that end, the sequences of crust EoSs discussed in this paper are available for use \cite{mywebsite} in the form of both the basic EoS (pressure versus energy density and baryon number density) and an extensive set of crustal composition; appropriate crust EoSs can easily be matched to any core EoS based on their respective values of $J$ and $L$.
+We have shown that properties of the crust important in calculating the hydrodynamics and thermodynamics of neutron stars (e.g. shear modulus), as well as the thickness, mass and moment of inertia fractions of the crust, are sensitive to the EoS of uniform, neutron rich matter.
+The uncertainties in the saturation and sub-saturation behavior of the symmetry energy (or equivalently the PNM EoS) and the nuclear surface energy at high isospin asymmetry lead to the greatest uncertainties in transition densities and crust composition.
+Coupled with the sensitivity of global neutron star properties to the same nuclear EoS properties, models of phenomena with potentially observable signatures such as neutron star oscillations, heating and cooling, crustal deformations and the dynamical couplings between crust and core can be quite sensitive to nuclear surface properties, the symmetry energy and PNM EoS.
+Such sensitivities may only appear significant when crust and core descriptions are consistent \cite{Gearheart2011}.
+To that end, the sequences of crust EoSs discussed in this paper are available for use (\url{http://williamnewton.wordpress.com/ns-eos}) in the form of both the basic EoS (pressure versus energy density and baryon number density) and an extensive set of crustal composition; appropriate crust EoSs can easily be matched to any core EoS based on their respective values of $J$ and $L$.
+We shall make available the constant J sequences, the PNM sequences, and also sequences generated by using the $J-L$ correlations from nuclear mass model fits, which pass through the baseline ranges of crust parameters presented in this work.